Bepositivegit/Az-Questions/interview-Answers.md

 Relevant mostly to QA engineers; fewer questions are asked in DevOps interviews.

-- What is Azure Test Plans and where does it fit in the Azure DevOps ecosystem?
+- What is Azure Test Plans, and where does it fit in the Azure DevOps ecosystem?
 - What types of testing can you manage using Azure Test Plans?
 - What are the key components of a test plan in Azure DevOps?
 - What is the difference between test plans, test suites, and test cases?